 Now lets look at the top view comparison of Ricoh WG-6 and Canon T6i.

 Weight is another important factor, especially when deciding on a camera that you want to carry with you all day.

 Ricoh WG-6 is significantly lighter (309g ) than the Canon T6i which may become a big advantage especially on long walking trips.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on T6i, the total kit will weigh much higher.

-Thanks to the weather sealed body of WG-6, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to T6i.
+Thanks to the weather-sealed body of the WG-6, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to the T6i.

 LCD Screen Size and Features

-Ricoh WG-6 and Canon T6i's LCD screens has the same diagonal size of 3.00".
+Ricoh WG-6 and Canon T6i's LCD screens have the same diagonal size of 3.00 inches.

 On the other hand, Canon T6i sports a Fully Articulated screen